Role Based Access Controls (RBAC)

-In Q3 of 2023, the executive leadership team conducted a poll amongst Lever’s strategic customers, showing that 100% voted RBAC as the most valuable feature.
+In Q3 2023, Lever’s executive leadership team polled its strategic customers, and 100% voted RBAC as the platform’s most valuable feature.
+This project not only resolved critical customer challenges but also drove substantial business growth and customer satisfaction.

 image showing final designs for RBAC project